The Consumerization of Health is Happening (Virtually) Everywhere

 - Consumerization Cost, Quality and Payment: Healthcare transactions (like the front-end of retail transactions) have immense potential to influence care choices, adherence and overall cost of care.
 Industry thought leaders from New York University, JP Morgan and b.well Connected Health explored whether we can change the behavior of healthcare consumers with digital health tools.

-- Health Data Monetization: Health data ownership and monetization has become a central issue for consumers.
+- Health Data Monetization: Health data ownership and monetization has become a central issue for consumers of health.
 During this session, attendees heard expert insights you need to become well-versed on new markets, technologies, opportunities and the accompanying societal issues arising today.

 - Aging Populations: Remaining vital, engaged and independent – healthy aging – is essential to maintaining good health through our later years.
 Attendees gained insights and learned new approaches to engaging older individuals in their health.